-The Operations Manual is a valuable but often forgotten document for entrepreneurs.
-Want to know how to write an Operations Manual and stay sane?
+The Operations Manual is a very valuable, but often forgotten document for entrepreneurs.
 Here's what you need to know, plus the easiest way to go about it.

-Most of us managed to slog our way through creating a business plan when we got started, and—let's be honest—most of us then filed it away in some deep, dark place and never looked at it again.
-But that’s OK; the business plan was what we needed to get started.
-The Operations Manual, however, is what we should refer to in order to keep things running smoothly as our businesses grow.
+Many entrepreneurs created a business plan when they got started, but—let's be honest—most of you probably filed it away in some deep, dark place and never looked at it again.
+But that’s OK; the business plan was needed to get started.
+The Operations Manual, however, is what you should refer to in order to keep things running smoothly as your businesses grow.

-As for the core of the Operations Manual, you’re going to want to document step-by-step instructions for handling all of your firm’s mission-critical tasks.
+The core of the Operations Manual, is you’re going to want to document step-by-step instructions for handling all of your firm’s mission-critical tasks.
 While this can seem like an overwhelming task, and one that stops a lot of entrepreneurs before they get started, if you take things one step at a time, you’ll see that in reality it’s quite doable.

 Start with the really easy stuff, like putting together a list of contact information for all of your employees, clients, and vendors.
 Be sure to include after-hours or emergency contact info where applicable.